nimble-technology/nimble-miner-public/README.md

 ```

 # Contact
-you can contact me if have any issues related this guide
+you can contact me if have any issues related to this guide
 Discord: mytt0918
 [Telegram](https://t.me/OxCaos)
 [Twitter](https://twitter.com/kiwigamefi)

 # Donate
-If you would like to buy me starbucks, consider doing so to one of the addresses below:
+If you would like to buy me starbucks, consider doing so by making a small domation to one of the addresses below:

 TRC20
 ```